seankmartin/Simuran/README.md

 Simultaneous Multi-Region Analysis.
 The general design is to have single objects with large amounts of information and an intuitive system to set this up.

+## Requirements
+Describe what is in your data and facilitate batch processing.
+Provide some analysis methods and allow for easy creation of further analyses.

 ## Ideas
 Interface with other programs such as SpikeInterface to allow for many different systems and sorters to be used.